multilog-watch

 This program reads logs written by multilog (part of the daemontools package by Dan Bernstein), discards any lines matching regular expressions in its configuration file, and mails the rest to a configured e-mail address after converting the timestamps to human-readable form.
 The e-mail is sent using qmail-remote directly, which requires qmail be installed on the system but which allows multilog-watch to send mail even if the local mail system is down.

 The primary intended purpose of this program is to monitor qmail log files for any unusual entries, but it can monitor any log files generated by multilog.
-I run it periodically from cron on all systems on which I run qmail so that I'm immediately notified of anything strange happening (such as mail deliveries to programs failing for some reason).
+I used to run it periodically from cron on all systems on which I ran qmail so that I'm immediately notified of anything strange happening (such as mail deliveries to programs failing for some reason).

 multilog-watch saves a timestamp of the last log entry that it scanned and knows not to rescan logs that have already been scanned.
 It correctly handles scanning multiple logs rotated by multilog in a directory and won't open old log files unnecessarily.